 I am a PhD Candidate in Sociology and Social Policy at Princeton University, as the A. Watson Armour, III '33 Centennial Fellow.
-My specialisms are in family demography, welfare states, economic sociology, the sociology of emotions and mental health, and stratification/inequality.
+My interest is in stratification and inequality, economic sociology, family demography, (the political and historical-comparative sociology of) welfare states, and emotions and mental health.
 My dissertation, Feeling Unequal, investigates the role of mental health in social stratification.

-From 2008 to 2010, I worked as a Senior Policy Adviser on social policy in the UK Prime Minister’s Strategy Unit.
-I began my career as a Research Fellow at the Institute for Public Policy Research (IPPR) in London.
+From 2008 to 2010, under Gordon Brown, I was as a Senior Policy Adviser in the UK Prime Minister’s Strategy Unit, providing research, analysis and advice across domestic policy issues.
 I am a fellow of the British Royal Society for the Arts.